The polytope of all $q$-rank functions: Introduction

 The rest of the paper is organized as follows.
-In Section~\ref{sec: prelims}, we provide the basic notions on $q$-polymatroids.
-In Section~\ref{sec: polytope}, we introduce the polytope of all $q$-rank functions and initiate the study of its geometric properties.
-In Section~\ref{sec: conv_combi}, we define the convex combination of $q$-polymatroids and provide its first properties.
-In Section~\ref{sec: paving_conx_comb}, we characterize the convex combination with rational coefficients of some paving $q$-matroids.
-In Section~\ref{sec: uniform_conv_comb}, we consider the convex combination of uniform $q$-matroids.
-In Section~\ref{sec: Puiseux_polyn}, we introduce the Puiseux characteristic polynomial for rational $q$-rank functions and we study the one of the convex combination of paving $q$-matroids.
-In Section~\ref{sec: rep_q_polymats}, we provide some examples of convex combination of representable $q$-polymatroids.
-We conclude with some open questions and future research directions in Section~\ref{sec: final_remarks}.
+In \Cref{sec: prelims}, we provide the basic notions on $q$-polymatroids.
+In \Cref{sec: polytope}, we introduce the polytope of all $q$-rank functions and initiate the study of its geometric properties.
+In \Cref{sec: conv_combi}, we define the convex combination of $q$-polymatroids and provide its first properties.
+In \Cref{sec: paving_conx_comb}, we characterize the convex combination with rational coefficients of some paving $q$-matroids.
+In \Cref{sec: uniform_conv_comb}, we consider the convex combination of uniform $q$-matroids.
+In \Cref{sec: Puiseux_polyn}, we introduce the characteristic Puiseux polynomial for rational $q$-rank functions and we study the characteristic Puiseux polynomial of the convex combination of paving $q$-matroids.
+In \Cref{sec: rep_q_polymats}, we provide some examples of convex combinations of representable $q$-polymatroids.
+We conclude with some open questions and future research directions in \Cref{sec: final_remarks}.